- Swedish Railway Models

 Many of the locomotives have changed owners more than once.
 After TGOJ Trafik merged with Green Cargo in 2011, the company’s T43 locomotives were sold to other operators.
 Inlandsbanan’s three locomotives were sold in 2015 to the leasing company Beacon Rail.
 T43 240 and 258 were sold in 2015 to Guinea in West Africa, to be used as a tractor of ore trains.
 The freight company Hector Rail has bought four T43 locomotives and these have been registered 841.
 The Swedish Railway Museum owns T43 235 and has restored the locomotive to its original appearance with red / white / blue colour scheme.

 - Lima produced a model of this loco, but with body-side errors (so that they can accommodate their standard motor) and hopelessly balanced – it can manage only two or three wagons at the most, and does not sit on the track straight!
 Cheap, but overpriced.

 - Jeco has produced the T43 as a ready-to-run model in both original and later conditions, and in an assortment of liveries.

-- Jeco produced a metal model of this loco as a kit, in conjunction with DJH; but have also produced a ready-to-run model (with plastic body) also, in an assortment of liveries and an assortment of technical specifications.
+- Jeco has produced a metal model of this loco as a kit, in conjunction with DJH; but has subsequently produced a ready-to-run model (with plastic body) also, in an assortment of liveries and an assortment of technical specifications.

 - Märklin and Trix have produced the T44 diesel locomotive to celebrate Märklin’s 70th year selling models in Sweden (Märklin produces the model for 3-rail in a few liveries, some of which are also produced by Trix for 2-rail).